ONLYOFFICE/document-server-integration/web/documentserver-example/php-laravel/README.md

 | `DOCUMENT_SERVER_PRIVATE_URL` | The URL address used by the server to communicate with the Document Server. | `http://proxy:8080`     |
 | `DOCUMENT_SERVER_JWT_SECRET`  | JWT authorization secret.                                               | `your-256-bit-secret`   |

+## Troubleshooting

+Check out the [Laravel documentation](https://laravel.com/docs/11.x/deployment#server-configuration) page in case you are having installation or configuration problems with the framework.

 ## Security Info

 Please keep in mind the following security aspects when you are using test examples: